 #10- Over the counter shampoos DO NOT KILL HEAD LICE!
 Lice are showing resistance to insecticides that have been designed to kill them.
 For years overuse and reliance on shampoos and powders have created “super lice” that are immune to their potency.
 No single product from a general store can kill eggs and head lice in one treatment.

 If these facts don’t start to scare you – we don’t know what will!
-Contact Lice Clinics of America today for the facts on how to be rid of head lice!
+Contact Lice Clinics of Texas today for the facts on how to be rid of head lice!